saidvandeklundert/go/README.md

 An array cannot change it's size.
 A slice can change in runtime.

-A slice is actually a slice header that contains 3 fields:
+A slice is actually a slice header/structure that contains 3 fields:
-- pointer
+- pointer to a backing array
-- lentgh
+- length
 - capacity

 The slice used in go is defined [here](https://github.com/golang/go/blob/master/src/runtime/slice.go).